On the additive structure of algebraic valuations of polynomial semirings: Atomicity and the ACCP

 \subsection{The ACCP}

 A relevant class of atomic monoids is that of monoids satisfying the ACCP.
-In his study of Bezout rings, P.~M. Cohn~\cite[Proposition~1.1]{pC68} asserted without giving a proof that the underlying multiplicative monoid of any integral domain satisfies the ACCP provided that it is atomic.
-This was refuted in 1964 by A. Grams, who constructed in~\cite{aG74} a neat counterexample.
+In his study of Bezout rings, Cohn~\cite[Proposition~1.1]{pC68} asserted without giving a proof that the underlying multiplicative monoid of any integral domain satisfies the ACCP provided that it is atomic.
+As mentioned in the introduction, this was refuted in 1964 by Grams, who constructed in~\cite{aG74} a neat counterexample.
 As we shall see in this subsection, there are monoid valuations of $\nn_0[X]$ that are atomic but do not satisfy the ACCP.
 We proceed to offer a necessary condition for an algebraic monoid valuation of $\nn_0[X]$ to satisfy the ACCP.

 \begin{theorem} Let $\alpha \in (0,1)$ be an algebraic number with minimal pair $(p(X),q(X))$.
 If $\nn_0[\alpha]$ satisfies the ACCP, then $p(X) - X^k q(X) \notin \nn_0[X]$ for any $k \in \nn_0$. \end{theorem}